More than real estate. A way of life.

 For the eco-conscious buyer

-Sustainability here isn't a brochure claim — it's an environmental authorization granted by the Dominican government after a year-long review.
-The building guidelines, the materials, the energy systems are all designed around ecological principles you can verify.
+Sustainability here isn't a brochure claim.
+The building guidelines, the materials, and the energy systems are designed around principles you can walk through, not just read about.

 An international community that actually works.

-Sienna's community is intentionally diverse — North Americans, Europeans, Caribbeans, and digital nomads from everywhere.
-What connects them isn't nationality but a shared interest in quality of life, meaningful connection, and mutual respect.
+Sienna's community is intentionally diverse — North Americans, Europeans, Caribbeans, and digital nomads.
 The co-working hub and co-creation spaces bring residents together around professional interests.
 The wellness center, sports facilities, and educational programs create daily interaction points.
-And because Sienna offers fractional ownership alongside full ownership, the community includes people at different life stages and investment levels — all with equal access to everything.
+And because Sienna offers fractional ownership alongside full ownership, the community includes people at different life stages, all with equal access to everything.

 What this looks like day-to-day